AgentMC/Sao20/Translate/En/Part3.md

 Asuna, whose whole body was now constantly trembling, moved her hands to the disk.
 She rapidly moved thin fingers, and the overflowing purple light followed, flickering irregularly.

-Suddenly a distorted voice, as if heard from under the ground<sup><a href="#Prim2">2</a></sup>.
+Suddenly a distorted voice, as if heard from under the ground.

-『…… you…… choose…… at serf Yaze…… derstand……』
+『…… ou…… rent…… a serf Yaze…… rial do……』

 Male voice ── but only that could be understood.
 Then sounded another male voice, a doubtful one.

-『Ah, err…… not, wrong…… ourselves…… of active tenants…… isn’t it……』
+『Ah, err…… not…… myself…… a active tenant…… perial……』

-『……wrong is ……as long as serfs of the domain…… end to dislike that, then right here……』
+『……erfs of my…… belong to my ter…… end to dislike that, then right here……』

 The voice of the first man, with unexpectedly increased clarity, said ruthlessly:

-『…… enjoy the death!』
+『…… enjoy the death……!』

 A thud sounded, overlapped with the scream of the second man.